 Eczema in later life

-Eczema is often thought of as a childhood condition.
-But that’s not accurate.
-It usually appears for the first time in childhood but eczema can affect people at any age.
-Around half of people with eczema lack a protein called filaggrin, which is strongly linked to the development of atopic eczema, meaning they have a faulty skin barrier.
-So even though eczema may improve after childhood, it can return at any stage of life.
+Eczema is often thought of as a childhood condition, but that’s not accurate.
+It usually appears for the first time in childhood, but can affect people at any age.
+Around half of people with eczema are known to have a difference in a skin protein called filaggrin, which leads to changes in the skin that give rise to a reduced barrier function.
+This is strongly linked to the development of atopic eczema.
+Eczema may improve after childhood, but it can return later on at any stage of life.

 Eczema can also suddenly appear for the first time in later life, for reasons that can be difficult to determine.
-Skin tends to become drier as we get older, which can lead to roughness, scaling and itchiness.
-This can mean the skin is more prone to eczema.
-Sometimes the emergence of eczema in later life can be attributed to a particularly stressful event or period such as following a bereavement.
+Skin becomes drier as we get older, which can lead to roughness, scaling and itchiness.
+In women at menopause, as oestrogen levels decline, changes in the skin are observed that make the skin more prone to eczema.
+Sometimes the emergence of atopic eczema in later life can be attributed to a particularly stressful event or period such as following a bereavement or being made redundant.

-There are certain types of eczema that are more common in later life.
+Certain types of eczema are more common in later life:

 Varicose (gravitational/venous) eczema

-You are most likely to develop this type of eczema if you have high blood pressure or varicose veins, or have had deep vein thrombosis, phlebitis or cellulitis in the past.
-Varicose eczema is more common in women than in men since female hormones and pregnancy increase the risk of developing the condition.
+You are most likely to develop this type of eczema if you have reduced mobility, high blood pressure or varicose veins, or have had deep vein thrombosis, phlebitis or cellulitis in the past.
+Varicose eczema is more common in women than in men since female hormones and pregnancy increase the risk of developing varicose veins.

 In varicose eczema, the skin becomes very thin and fragile on the lower legs and can easily break down, leading to an ulcer.
 When severe, varicose eczema can have weeping, crusted areas.
-If only the surface layers of the skin are affected, emollients and mild-to-moderate topical steroids can be useful treatments.
-Medicated bandages can also be helpful, although some people may develop an allergy to them.
+If only the surface layers of the skin are affected, emollients and mild to moderate topical steroids can be useful treatments to help restore the skin’s health.
+Medicated paste bandages can also be helpful.
+Some come in the style of a stocking (Zipzoc).
+However, unless steps are taken to improve blood circulation, the usefulness of topical treatments will be limited.

-The cause of varicose eczema is venous insufficiency.
-It’s important to try to improve the circulation of blood in the legs.
-Elevating the legs whenever you are resting will help achieve this.
+Since the cause of varicose eczema is venous insufficiency, it’s important to try to improve the circulation of blood in the legs.
+Steps need to be taken to limit the effect of gravity on the blood supply, so elevating the legs whenever you are resting will be helpful.
 If you are sitting on the sofa or in an armchair, raise your legs on a stool, ideally so that your lower legs are at the same height as your hips.
-You may enjoy using a pedal mobiliser, which will allow you to sit and cycle from your armchair.
+Using the leg muscles to massage the blood flow back up the legs also helps, so increasing your time spent walking is worthwhile.
 If you are able to, try to walk outside at least twice during the day for 20 minutes.
 If you are housebound, regular room circuits every two hours (or as often as you can manage) are recommended.
+You might enjoy using a pedal mobiliser, which will allow you to sit and cycle from your armchair.

 Asteatotic eczema is another type of eczema that’s more common in older people.
 It usually affects the shins but sometimes affects other areas such as the thighs, arms, tummy and back.
-If you live in dry, heated accommodation or are exposed to winter weather or excessive bathing or showering, you are more at risk of developing this type of eczema.
-In asteatotic eczema the skin becomes very dry, rough and scaly, and sometimes resembles crazy paving or a dried-up riverbed.
+If your home is particularly warm and dry in winter, you may be more prone to developing this type of eczema.
+In asteatotic eczema, the skin becomes very dry, rough and scaly, and sometimes resembles crazy paving or a dried-up riverbed.
 To reduce the risk of developing this type of eczema, we recommend that you:

-- Avoid sitting right next to a radiator or fire.
+- Avoid sitting right next to a radiator, fire or other heat source.

-- Avoid soap and vigorous towelling.
+- Avoid soap when having a bath or showering, and vigorous towelling.
 Use plenty of emollient, both as a leave-on moisturiser and as a soap substitute, to keep the skin moisturised.

 - Try to keep the air in the home moist.
 A bowl of water in each room should help.